Talk About Fall Prevention With Your Primary Care Provider

 SDSU Extension wants to help you avoid the chance of a life-changing fall.
 We offer a variety of evidence-based, community-led health education workshops to help you address factors that contribute to fall risk.
 Workshops are offered at no cost to participants.
 For more information and to register for a workshop, please visit www.betterchoicesbetterhealthsd.org.

 Fall Prevention Tips

-- Reduce Clutter: remove rugs, or make sure they are safely in place.
-Ensure that any clutter such as wires, cords, books, etc. are removed from the walkway.
+- Reduce clutter.
+Remove rugs, or make sure they are safely in place.
+Ensure that any clutter (such as wires, cords, books, etc.) is removed from the walkway.
 Additionally, make sure walkways are well-lit.

 - Move any unreachable items to lower shelves or tables, or use a stable stepstool to reach items that are higher up.

 - In the bathroom, make sure that the bathmat is securely in place and install handrails near the bathtub/shower and near the toilet.